A Logic Named Joe: Plot

 Eventually Ducky "saves civilization" by locating and turning off the only logic capable of doing this.

+Reception

+In 1982, Isaac Asimov lauded the story as "prophetic" and "one of [Leinster's] finest", and observed that it "actually get(s) things right", if one "change(s) 'logics' to 'home computers' and make(s) a few other inconsequential semantic changes".

+In 2007, Dave Truesdale praised it as "absolutely incredible" and "one of the greatest predictive, prophetic short SF stories in history, bar none", noting "how righteously dead on Leinster is in his depiction of the home personal computer and the internet in 1946!"

+In 2012, Steven H Silver, reviewing the 2005 Leinster collection A Logic Named Joe, stated that "(i)f it hadn't predicted the rise of the internet, 'A Logic Named Joe' would be seen as a dated story rather than as an important work", but emphasized that it is "still an enjoyable story".

 Publication history

 "A Logic Named Joe" has appeared in the collections Sidewise in Time (Shasta, 1950), The Best of Murray Leinster (Del Rey, 1978), First Contacts (NESFA, 1998), and A Logic Named Joe (Baen, 2005), and was also included in the Machines That Think compilation, with notes by Isaac Asimov, published 1984 Holt, Rinehart, and Winston.